flybot-sg/lasagna-pull/README.md

 If a value is a function, you can pass `:with` arguments, it will apply these arguments to the function and return it.

+### `:batch` option

+If you want to call `:with` multiple times, `:batch` option will return a sequence of calling returning value also in a sequence.

+## Error Handling

+When an exception raised when pulling a key, the corresponding value will be an error map like:

+`{:error/key :key-of-error, :error/message "the exception message", :error/data {...}}`

+You can provide an global exception handler function which will receive this error map as the argument, and the return value will be the value instead.
+A common practice might be logging.

 ## License
 Copyright © 2020 Robertluo